 Polio is a viral disease that affects the nervous system, causing paralysis.
 It spreads through direct contact with people who have the infection.
 The first major polio epidemic in the United States occurred in 1916 and reached its peak in 1952.
 Of the 57,628 reported cases, there were 3,145 deaths.

 End: Three years later, Dr. Jonas Salk developed a vaccine.
 By 1962, the average number of cases dropped to 910.
-The reports that the United States has been polio-free since 1979.
+The

 Now: Getting vaccinated is very important before traveling.
 There’s no cure for polio.
 Treatment involves increasing comfort levels and preventing complications.